an1604/Devops-Project/README.md

   - Secret Detection scan

 ### 3.3 Deployment
-In this step, we configure the EC2 machine to act as a self-hosted runner that listens to GitHub's tasks and responds by running the instructions when they come.

 - Pushed Docker containers to Git and Docker repositories.
 - Deployed the application on AWS EC2 instances.